IIIF/api/source/api/presentation/2.0/index.md

     * As for height above.

 viewingDirection
-:   The direction that canvases should be presented in a viewer for the object.
+:   The direction that canvases of the resource should be presented when rendered for the user to navigate and/or read.
 Possible values are:

     * "left-to-right": The object is read from left to right, and is the default if not specified.
     * "right-to-left": The object is read from right to left.